 The Government of Georgia has received financing from the World Bank (Bank) toward the cost of the Georgia Emergency COVID-19 Response Project and intends to apply part of the proceeds toward payments under the contract for Procurement of COVID-19 IgG/IgM Rapid Test Cassette (Whole Blood/Serum/Plasma).

-The Ministry of IDP from Occupied Territories, Labor, Health and Social Affairs (MoIDPLHSA) now invites your offer for the Goods, described in Annex 1: Purchaser’s Requirements, attached to this invitation.
+The Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs (MoIDPLHSA) now invites your offer for the Goods, described in Annex 1: Purchaser’s Requirements, attached to this invitation.

 Eligible Goods and Related Services